 Instruction Mnemonic Operation Code

 Push Word PSW X'09'

 Pull Word PLW X'08'

-Push Multiple PSM X'0B'
+Push Multiple PSM Х'ОВ'

 Pull Multiple PLM X'0A'

 Modify Stack Pointer MSP X'13'

 During the execution of any stack-manipulating instruction (see "Push-down Instructions"), the stack is either pushed (words added to stack) or pulled (words removed from stack).
 In either case, the space (S) and words (W) fields of the stack pointer doubleword are tested prior to moving any words.
-If execution of the instruction would cause the space (S) field to become less than 0 or greater than 215-1, the instruction is aborted with memory and registers unchanged.
+If execution of the instruction would cause the space (S) field to become less than 0 or greater than 2-1, the instruction is aborted with memory and registers unchanged.
 If TS (bit 32) of the stack pointer doubleword is set to 0, the CPU traps to Homespace location X'42'.
-If TS is set to 1, the trap is inhibited and the CPU processes If a push-down instruction traps, the execution of XPSD in Homespace trap location X'42' is as follows:
+If TS is set to 1, the trap is inhibited and the CPU processes the next instruction.
+If execution of the instruction would cause the words (W) field to become less than 0 or greater than 2-1, the instruction is aborted with memory and registers unchanged.
+If TW (bit 48) of the stack pointer doubleword is set to 0, the CPU traps to Homespace location X'42'.
+If TW is set to 1, the trap is inhibited and the CPU processes the next instruction.
+If trapping is inhibited, CC1 or CC3 is set to 1 to indicate the reason for aborting the instruction.
+The stack pointer doubleword, memory, and registers are modified only if the instruction is successfully executed.